-- Eastern Europe/ Balkans – Budapest (Hungary), Kyiv (Ukraine) Sarajevo (BiH), Bucharest (Romania)
+- Eastern Europe/ Balkans – Budapest (Hungary), Sarajevo (BiH), Bucharest (Romania).

 Tip 2: Canada or Crap?

-If you are thinking of taking a sabbatical, here’s how I applied for mine.
+If you are considering taking a sabbatical, here’s how I applied for mine.

 Tip 3: Three Bank Accounts For Saving

-Saving shouldn’t be stressful when it is for the end of goal of the dream trip.
+Saving shouldn’t be stressful when it is for the end of the goal of the dream trip.

 Tip 4: Cards With Extras

-There are many credit and debit cards on the market that offer a bonus if you shop with them.
+Many credit and debit cards on the market offer a bonus if you shop with them.

-For example, you can accrue airline points with while you shop or enjoy free cash withdrawals abroad.
+For example, you can accrue airline points while you shop or enjoy free cash withdrawals abroad.

-Some monthly accounts offer free cell phone insurance or even better, travel insurance for short trips.
+Some monthly accounts offer free phone insurance or, even better, travel insurance for short trips.

-→ Note: Usually you will find that the airline points are for one airline only and you can often get cheaper flights with a budget airline.
-It really depends if you are loyal to one airline carrier to make points cards work.
-The industry has really cracked down on people abusing the system.
+→ Note: Usually, you will find that the airline points are for one airline only, and you can often get cheaper flights with a budget airline.
+It depends if you are loyal to one airline carrier to make points cards work.
+The industry has cracked down on people abusing the system.